Jalawaquin/PlayAreaPlugin/README.txt

 # PlayAreaPlugin
-Use a tool to create a square play area that players roam in.
+Use a tool to create plots that applys status effects to players.
-If a player wanders out of this square, a customizable message will be sent, as well as customizable potion effects, & customizable mob damage
+If a player wanders in or out of any of these plots, customizable messages can be sent, customizable potion effects applied, & customizable mob damage can be set.

 potions list
 https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html